Trump to Knesset: 'Historic Dawn of a New Middle East'

 "As we celebrate today, let us remember how this nightmare of depravity and death all began two years ago on the eve of the Simchat Torah holiday, thousands of innocent Israeli civilians were attacked by terrorists and one of the most evil and heinous desecrations of innocent life the world has ever seen," he said.

-The hand of friendship and cooperation is always open to Iran, Trump said in his speech.

-Trump noted that Israel "has won all that can be won by force of arms."
+Trump told Israeli lawmakers that their country had no more to achieve on the battlefield and must work toward peace in the Middle East after two years of war against Hamas and skirmishes with Hezbollah and Iran.

-He added that it was time to translate what he described as "victories against terrorists" into peace and prosperity for the Middle East.
+"You've won.
+I mean, you've won," he said.
+"Now it is time to translate these victories against terrorists on the battlefield into the ultimate prize of peace and prosperity for the entire Middle East."

+Trump promised to help rebuild Gaza, which has been devastated during the conflict, and urged Palestinians to "turn forever from the path of terror and violence."

+He even made a gesture to Iran, where he bombed three nuclear sites during the country's brief war with Israel earlier this year, by saying "the hand of friendship and cooperation is always open."

 Trump was welcomed in Israel on Monday where he was due to address the Knesset before flying on to Egypt for a summit aimed at building conditions for a lasting peace in Gaza.